WalletConnect/walletconnect-docs/docs/specs/pair/README.md

 ## Pairing lifecycle

-**Inactive Pairing** - Pairing is considered inactive if prosing peer has no proof that any peer has paired with it.
-Inactive pairing should expire after 5 minute from being created.
+**Inactive Pairing** - A pairing is considered inactive if the proposing peer has no proof that any peer has paired with it.
+Inactive pairings should expire 5 minutes after being created.

 **Active Pairing** - A pairing is considered active if any of peer has a proof that other peer can respond to it.
 Active pairings should have a 30 days expiry period.